jtrieu48/FluxDB/README.md

 6. Query Threaded
 7. Quit

-Submenus options are selected by number as well:

-Ex.
-1. Add
 1

 Please select an option:
 1. Add a document
 2. Add a collection
 3. Add a database
 3
 Enter database name: db1

-When prompted for names, letters, numbers, and symbols are available.

 Ex.
 (Query Thread Search):